quickbooks2018/cloudgeeks-eks-robusta/README.md

 - https://home.robusta.dev/

-- With EKS CSI driver is not install by default
+- EKS CSI driver is not install by default
 - https://aws.amazon.com/premiumsupport/knowledge-center/eks-troubleshoot-ebs-volume-mounts/

 - Verify that the Amazon EBS CSI driver controller and node pods are running